TosbackCgusBridge-Bot/CGUs-versions/Fandango/Privacy Policy.md

 *   **Social Networks:** We may share your information with social media platforms for example, if you click on a Facebook “like” button on the Services, the “like” may appear on your Facebook account.
 To control this sharing of information, please review and adjust your privacy settings for the relevant social network.
 Depending on your privacy settings and actions on such network, we may share contact information, identification and demographic information, user-generated content, device information and identifiers, connection and usage data, and social media information.
 *   **Service Providers:** We engage vendors to perform services for business purposes on our behalf and share information with them to enable them to provide us with such services, including research and analytics, hosting, transaction and payment processing, promotion administration, fraud prevention, identity management, acquisition and other services.
 Service providers may use such information for their operational purposes in order to provide their services to us.
     *   **Research and Measurement Companies:** We share information about content you view on the Services with video measurement services such as Nielsen TV Ratings, as well as other analytics providers.
 See Your Rights and Your Choices sections for more information.
-*   **Search Engines:**You may be able to engage with other members of the Services or the public.
+*   **Search Engines:** You may be able to engage with other members of the Services or the public.
 This may make the name and photo associated with your profile and any comments or user-generated content you provide visible to other members of the Services or the general public.
 If the information is available to the general public, it may also be searchable by search engines.
 *   **Law Enforcement, Regulators, Anti-fraud Coalitions and Other Groups:** We share any of the categories of information we collect, as appropriate, with these third parties in order to: protect and enforce the legal rights, privacy, and safety of ourselves and our visitors. protect against possible fraud or other illegal activity. respond to requests from government and other authorities. and otherwise comply with legal process.

-**Other Sharing**

-We may share information about you, often along with a hashed or masked identifier, with third parties so they may better personalize your experience with them and the advertising and other offers they show or otherwise send you and to determine advertising effectiveness.
+*   **Other Sharing:** We may share information about you, often along with a hashed or masked identifier, with third parties so they may better personalize your experience with them and the advertising and other offers they show or otherwise send you and to determine advertising effectiveness.
 With your appropriate consent when required, and consistent with applicable law, we may share your video viewing behavior with third parties including service providers, advertising companies, analytics partners, and social media sites.

-**Sale or Transfer of All or Part of Our Business or Assets**

-In the event that Fandango (or any Fandango business) is involved in a merger, acquisition, transfer of control, bankruptcy, reorganization or sale of assets, or diligence associated with such matters, we may sell or transfer the information described in this Privacy Policy as part of that transaction.
+*   **Sale or Transfer of All or Part of Our Business or Assets:** In the event that Fandango (or any Fandango business) is involved in a merger, acquisition, transfer of control, bankruptcy, reorganization or sale of assets, or diligence associated with such matters, we may sell or transfer the information described in this Privacy Policy as part of that transaction.
+*   **Sale of Personal Information:** Under California law, certain of the information sharing described above may be categorized as the “sale” of “personal information” under certain circumstances.
+To the extent that it does constitute such a “sale”, you may opt out of that sale through the mechanism described below.

 3\.
 LEGAL BASES FOR USE OF YOUR INFORMATION